 You’ve spent months prepping for this event and you don’t want it to fall short because you slacked on wedding decor.
 Make sure you give your venue some personality with wedding reception flowers and decorations in your wedding colours and set the ambiance with twinkling lights or dimmed chandeliers.
 One thing to keep in mind when sprucing up your space is that you should never sacrifice practicality for prettiness.
 Don’t overcrowd the space, but make sure you have enough seating for your friends and family.

 Don’t forget the important stuff

-Don’t forget about those favours!
+Don’t forget about those wedding favours!
 While the event may be about celebrating you and your new spouse, you should also give your guests props for coming out.
-You may also want to sneak in a little thank-you toast at some point during the reception to really make the message hit home.
+You may also want to sneak in a little wedding thank-you speech at some point during the reception to really make the message hit home.

 Line up a film crew

-You’ll want to hold onto these memories, so make sure your film crew is in order.
-Line up a kickass photographer and videographer to document the event and check that they have all the equipment to make your album and video come out picture perfect.
+You’ll want to hold onto your wedding reception memories, so make sure your film crew is in order.
+Line up a kickass wedding photographer and videographer to document the event and check that they have all the equipment to make your wedding album and video come out picture perfect.

 Keep your guests informed